 What is TOIL?

-TOIL stands for Time Off In Lieu.
-A TOIL policy is where an agreement in is place between you and your employee where they take time off in lieu of extra hours that have been worked rather than any additional pay.
+TOIL stands for Time Off In Lieu, and TOIL occurs when there is a contractual clause between you and your employee where they take time off in lieu of extra hours that have been worked rather than any additional overtime pay.
+More often than not, TOIL tends to be used for staff who are paid an annual salary rather than those who are paid an hourly rate.

 How should TOIL be managed?